 And it’s not just a simple number.
 Yes, it is a gauge of client happiness that your teams can use, but it also turns out to be an accurate predictor of a company’s future performance.
 Researchers have found that just moving your score up from 14 to 25, correlates to a near-term increase in sales and financial performance.

 But like all things that seem simple, there are some complexities that you probably want to consider.
 I spoke with three agencies that have achieved world-class NPS – Elite SEM (50), LaneTerralever (52), and Starr Conspiracy (60) – to learn their best practices.
-If you want the long version, we made an NPS for Agencies Guide you can download (see panel on the right side of this article.)
+If you want the long version, we made an NPS for Agencies Guide you can download.
 Here are three keys to getting started:

 Elite and Starr also track NPS for employees, or eNPS, by asking how likely they are to recommend that a friend or colleague come work at the agency.
 Guess what?
 High client NPS scores are matched by high eNPS scores, proving one of our industry’s oldest maxims: Doing good work has its own reward.